Structural Insulated Panels (SIPS)

 An example of the vented roof with the 1X3 strapping.

-Both asphalt roofing suppliers and Structural Insulated Panel (SIPs) companies recommend a vented roof system in any application of their products, in fact, most shingle suppliers will not warrant their product without a vented roof.
+Both asphalt roofing suppliers and Structural Insulated Panel (SIPs) companies recommend a vented roof system in any application of their products.
+In fact, most shingle suppliers will not warrant their product without a vented roof.

-To learn more about our high-performance home packages, call us today at 800-636-0993!
+To learn more about our homes, call us today at 800-636-0993!